inducer/pycuda/doc/source/misc.rst

     Version 0.94 is the current development version.
 You can get it from PyCUDA's version control repository.

-* Support for CUDA 3.0 beta.
+* Support for CUDA 3.0. (but not CUDA 3.0 beta!)
+  Search for "CUDA 3.0" in :ref:`reference-doc` to see what's new.
 * Add sparse matrix-vector multiplication and linear system solving code, in :mod:`pycuda.sparse`.
 * Add :func:`pycuda.gpuarray.if_positive`, :func:`pycuda.gpuarray.maximum`,